Shellanigans/PIK/README.md

 Do nothing {WAIT} (Nullifies entire line.
 I.e. putting {WAIT} anywhere on a line turns that line into a delay with a default value of one second.
 More time can be specified like the others.
 So {WAIT 5} is a 5 second delay and {WAIT M 300} is a 300 millisecond delay)

-You can also specify that you want to focus on the specified window by using {FOCUS APPLICATION TITLE} on its own line. (e.g. {FOCUS Untitled - Notepad})
+You can also specify that you want to focus on the specified window by using {FOCUS APPLICATION_TITLE} on its own line. (e.g. {FOCUS Untitled - Notepad})

 You can specify mouse locations for the cursor by putting {MOUSE 10,10} (The numbers are in pixels with 0,0 being the top left) and clicking with {LMOUSE}, {RMOUSE}, or {MMOUSE}.
 This will do left, right, and middle click respectively.
 You must place all mouse functions on independent lines.
+All mouse clicks can also make use of the {key number} format. (e.g. {LMOUSE 1000} will click the left mouse button 1000 times)

-If you need to figure out the X and Y coordinates of your cursor at a specific position, you can click "Mouse X,Y" and you will be given 3 seconds to place your cursor where you would like it and the command to place the mouse at the specified coords will be copied to your clipboard for you to simply paste into the main window.
-It will also be appended to the end of the commands textbox.
+If you need to figure out the X and Y coordinates of your cursor at a specific position, you can click "Get Mouse Inf" button on the advanced tab under "Debug/Helper" and you will be given 3 seconds to place your cursor where you would like it and when the timer runs out, the "Mouse Coords" box will populate.
+You may double click the textbox to have the command copied to your clipboard.
+The "HexVal (ARGB)" box tells you the specific hex color (Alpha Red Green Blue) of the pixel beneath the "action point" of the cursor.

+The manual mouse coords allow you to fine tune mouse placement.
+Simply click in either box and use the up/down arrow keys to fine tune the cursor's position.
+Use Tab and Shift+Tab to switch between the boxes without using the mouse.
+Pressing enter in either box will perform the same action as the "Get Mouse Inf" button without the delay.

-You may also specify to HOLD certain keys or mouse clicks down using {HOLD KEY} remember to replace "KEY" with the actual key or mouse button you want from the specified keys below.
+You may also HOLD certain keys or mouse clicks down using {HOLD KEY} remember to replace "KEY" with the actual key or mouse button you want from the specified keys below.
 You must specify when to let go using {/HOLD KEY} or {\HOLD KEY}.
 This will ensure that the key is not continuously held down.
 As with LOOP, WAIT, FOCUS, and MOUSE functions, the HOLD function requires a dedicated line in the keystrokes.
 Your possible options for this function are as follows:

 |                   |                    |                    |                    |
 |:----------------- |:------------------ |:------------------ |:------------------ |